- Home /

 You will be able to find all valid plan options by checking the plan slugs.
 The slugs are what you would put inside the quotes for plan = "slug"

-, for example, if you wanted a c3.medium.x86 plan, you would update the value to:
+.
+For example, if you wanted a c3.medium.x86 plan, change the value to:

 plan = "c3.medium.x86"